Sohailahmad7692/ustraa/README.md

 on terminal :create-react-app --version

 ## For node modules(npm) file
- On terminal make sure you are on the the project folder eg:root/ustraa

- npm install
+ On terminal : npm install

 ## To Start Server:
 On terminal make sure you are on the the project folder eg:root/ustraa